top of page

 The first evaluation will be held in a completely virtual setting (as previous years)

-• We would also like the student to announce the title of their song(s) before playing each piece in the video recording.
-Please send your unedited recording as either an .mov or .mp4 file to milehighahs@gmail.com.
-The submission date for the video recording is February 28th by 11:59 p.m.
+• Please send your unedited recording as either an .mov or .mp4 file to milehighahs@gmail.com.
+The submission date for the video recording is March 18th by 11:59 p.m.

 • Additionally, please attach a pdf file of each song that the student is performing and be sure to put (Name) Student Evaluation Recording 1 in the subject line of the email.
 (If you do not own a scanner there are several apps that convert a picture taken with your cell phone to a pdf file.)